guinetn/browserLocalHomepage/assets/books/code/langs/c/c_libs/dll.md

 dll = shared libraries in UNIX-based operating systems
 - to share code and resources
-- to shrink the size of your apps.
+- to shrink the size of your apps
 - to extend your app

 The DLL uses the C calling convention